TomNussbaumer/docker-demo-dataonly-containers/README.md

 docker create --name 'mydata-container' demo/mydata-image xyz
 ```

-Well, it doesn't look like something happened, but in the background a new Docker Volume was generated and bound do the container.
+Well, it doesn't look like something happened, but in the background a new Docker Volume was generated and bound to the container.
 When you call `docker inspect mydata-container` you will see the new volume listed as entry in Mounts and as entry in Volumes.
 During the creation of a new volume everything that is in the image below the given path (in this case: /mydata) is copied to the new volume to seed it with files.

 The following commands show how to use the new volume: